ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 excellent at casting brainstorms and combo him out with a Storm pile and LM beats (did I mention I had a LM beating down during this game?).
 Game 2 he once again tries to imply foul things about my heritage by throwing 10 Goblins and a flashbacked Cabal Therapy my way.
-I take a hit and, after checking what was up state my inability to combat maths to then proceed to then Throw 14 Goblins down in response.
+I take a hit and, after checking what was up, state my inability to combat maths to then proceed to then Throw 14 Goblins down in response.
 (I think I managed to CT two Doomsdays this game at some point).
 I am on 6 life at this point but find a Doomsday so ignore the board because urgh, creatures and cast it setting up a CB ToA loop stack.
 He draws